nkleinfelder/Softwarequalit-t/Softwarequalität Projekt/README.md

 If you use this project as a basis for academic work or a public portfolio, you may cite it as follows (adapt the year and version as necessary):

 > Kleinfelder.
 (2025). *My New React App* (Version 1.0.0).
 Retrieved from https://github.com/nkleinfelder/Softwarequalit-t

+## License
+This Software is licensed under the Apache-2.0 License which can be found in the LICENSE File